Wittline/apache-spark-docker/README.md

 # docker-spark

-Docker environment with Spache Spark, Hive, Hue and HDFS building a docker container image with hive
+Get your big data environment and minimal resources to get hands-on experience with this Hadoop cluster using different containers: Apache Spark,  Hive, HDFS, Hue